 Thompson said he made the false report to “test” the readiness of the police department, according to the court documents.

-, Thompson said he was not responsible for the phone calls, but added that somebody was "testing" BPD.
+However, in a jailhouse interview with 23ABC News, Thompson said he was not responsible for the phone calls, but added that somebody was "testing" BPD.

 Officers ended up searching Thompson's person and located two cans of tear gas, a BB gun, a security badge, a nylon pouch labeled “police” and one and a half pills of Alprazolam, police said.
 Alprazolam is used to treat anxiety and panic disorder.

 The suspect stated he is chemically dependent on narcotic pain medications, according to the documents.
 He also has been convicted of multiple felonies in the past.